 • Value of property pending sale / being converted is supported by a new appraisal with at least an exterior-only inspection that meets Freddie Mac requirements and is dated no more than 60 days prior to Note date (or effective date of permanent financing if new primary residence is a newly constructed home.

 • LTV/TLTV/HTLTV for pending sales / being converted is less than or equal to 70%.

-Yet again, mortgage guidelines are getting more and more strict.
-As always, it pays to talk, in depth, to a very seasoned mortgage professional.
-As it gets harder and harder to qualify for a mortgage, mortgage consumers should become more and more concerned with experience, execution and customer service, and not be as focused on getting the best price.
-Often times, the mortgage provider willing to quote the lowest price, gives the worst service or has the least knowledge, and in this complicated mortgage lending environment, that is a risk you cannot take.
+Yet again mortgage guidelines are getting more and more strict.
+As always, it pays to talk to a very seasoned mortgage professional.
+As it gets harder and harder to qualify for a mortgage, mortgage consumers should become more and more concerned with experience, execution and customer service.
+Don’t be as focused on getting the best price.
+Often times, the mortgage provider willing to quote the lowest price, gives the worst service, or has the least knowledge.
+And in this complicated mortgage lending environment that is a risk you cannot take.
 Risking an earnest money deposit on a new purchase, or risking a low rate you have locked-in on a refi, does not merit the risk of using an inexperienced or unknown mortgage provider.
-Be aware of how complicated getting a mortgage has become, ask a lot of questions up front, and value experience accordingly.
+Be aware of how complicated getting a mortgage has become.
+Ask a lot of questions up front.
+And value experience accordingly.